 You can also choose different exercises to try, such as squats, triceps dips, on the spot jogging, jumping jacks, etc.

-Fitness and Weight Loss with Interval Training
+Fitness and Lose Weight with Interval Training

 So why is interval training good for you?
 Not only does it provide your body with short sharp bursts of intense exercise that get your heart pumping and activate your muscles, it is so much easier to stay motivated because you’re only working out for a few minutes.
 That’s about the time it takes to make a cup of tea, or have a quick shower.
 And because you’re doing different exercises, you won’t get bored!